 The Ipswich River Watershed Association (IRWA) has organized one of the longest running annual herring counts in the region, which take place each spring at the fish ladder on the Ipswich Mills Dam in downtown Ipswich.
 Many groups conduct annual herring counts as a way to monitor the population status of this important fish that is now at historically low levels.
 The purpose of the count is to calculate statistically reliable run-size estimates and to determine when and under what conditions river herring use the fish ladder during the spring migration.
 Run size estimates are calculated and reported to the Massachusetts Division of Marine Fisheries (DMF) to track herring stocks and inform management of this fishery.
-This report describes the Ipswich River volunteer herring count and results for 2017.
-Also described are results from an underwater video camera we first installed this year to supplement the volunteer counts.
+This report describes the Ipswich River volunteer herring count and results for 2018.
+Also described are results from an underwater video camera, first installed in 2015 to supplement the volunteer counts.

 Many volunteers are responsible for the success of this program.
-We would like to thank Kate Hone for her outstanding management of the herring count program as well as the many volunteers who have participated as volunteer counters over the years, including Lindsay Williams, the 2017 Golden Fish Award recipient for completing the most counts.
+We would like to thank Kate Hone for her outstanding management of the herring count program as well as the many volunteers who have participated as counters over the years, including Lindsay Williams, Bruce Amazeen and Ben Flemer and the many other individuals who contribute their time to perform visual counts at the Ipswich Mills Dam fish ladder.